 |We'll include some wall-mounting screws like this with any shelf or stair.
 (The screws you get might look a little different.)
 These screws are intended to mount your unit on half-inch drywall, which is what most people have.
 If you have some other kind of wall, please ask for mounting hardware at your hardware store.

 You will need a pencil, a drill, a level and a phillips-head screwdriver.

 First, put your cats out of the room.
 They'll want to "help"!
 Trust us on this point.

 Drill a hole of about 1/4" through the drywall for each mounting screw, then twist in the plastic mounting anchor or tap it in with the butt of the screwdriver.
-Important: don't use the screws without the plastic anchors, because they won't hold in drywall.
+Important: don't use the screws without the plastic anchors unless you're going directly into the stud, because they won't hold in drywall.